Azimuth1/azimuth1-website/_posts/2016-02-24-altenergy.md

 replaceHeaderImage: '#325271'
 ---

 Today at the ESRI Federal User Group Conference, they announced HIFLD Open, which is a subset of the HIFLD (formerly known as HSIP) data that is open, and with no release restrictions.
-So we went looking for data that might be relevent for our environmental and energy analytics work.
-Here's are some maps of alternative fueling stations across the country. <!--more--> Each shows the distribution of seven types of fueling stations.
+So we went looking for data we could use for our environmental and energy analytics work.
+Here's are some quick maps of alternative fueling stations across the country. <!--more--> Each shows the distribution of seven types of fueling stations.

 From the [https://hifld-dhs-gii.opendata.arcgis.com/]{HIFLD site}:
-This dataset represents the locations of non-gasoline alternative fueling stations which provide biodiesel, CNG, electric, ethanol, hydrogen, LNG, and/or propane.
+*This dataset represents the locations of non-gasoline alternative fueling stations which provide biodiesel, CNG, electric, ethanol, hydrogen, LNG, and/or propane.*

 ### Biodiesel